adesatnik/uchicago-scraper/README.md

 # uchicago-scraper

-This project includes two to scrape course data from the University of Chicago course catalog (classes.uchicago.edu).
+This project includes two scripts to scrape course data from the University of Chicago course catalog (classes.uchicago.edu).
 These scripts are designed to be used in a Django project, using the model Course to represent the course data in the project database.
 Note that they are set up as Django management commands
 ##scrapeclasses